-In today’s hyper-connected world, it’s normal, even expected to be a multitasker.
-Being amongst people and checking emails on smart phones is now accepted.
+In today’s hyper-connected world, it’s normal, even expected, to be a multitasker.
+Being amongst people and checking emails on smartphones is now normal social behavior.

 However, when you want to maximize your social learning, don’t multitask.
 You should focus only on the interaction you want to learn from and block out all the rest.

-When you’re actively engaged, you respond to the situation by making relevant observations, mimicking the actions and focusing on listening so you understand.
+When you’re actively engaged, you respond to the situation by making relevant observations, mimicking important actions, and focusing on listening so you understand.

-To maximize the benefits of learning through social learning, be around those who are attentive and looking to learn as well.
+To maximize the benefits of learning through social learning, be attentive to those who are around and looking to learn as well.
 A good example of this would be medical students on clinical rotations who are actively observing and listening to the doctor they are assigned to, and responding to his / her queries.